The Library is closed in accordance with the Governor's statewide shelter-in-place order.

 View our collection of subject guides - they’re a great place to get started with research.
 Our librarians have developed guides that focus on a specific subject area and include links for databases, websites, recommended books, and other resources relevant to that subject area.

 UCSB students, faculty, and staff may schedule a virtual research consultation with a subject librarian for assistance with their research needs.
 A librarian will contact you by email to set up a session using Zoom.

 Teaching & Course Support

-We are currently accepting electronic course reserves only for fall quarter.
+We are currently accepting electronic course reserves only.